guidovezzoni/BingeWorthyShows2/README.md

 ## Variants

-An RxJava3 version can be found in this branch: [link]
+A Coroutines+LiveData version can be found in this branch: [https://github.com/guidovezzoni/BingeWorthyShows2]

 If you wish to compare the difference between Coroutines+LiveData and RxJava, you can check them here: [link]